Imperialism vs Colonialism

 It leads to significant changes in the culture, social structures, and demographics of the colonized area due to the imposition of the colonizer’s culture and systems.
 It can result in establishing client states, puppet governments, or spheres of influence, exerting control without formal colonization.

-The main aim is to extract resources, labor, and economic benefits from the colony for the colonizer’s advantage.
+The main aim is to extract resources, labour, and economic benefits from the colony for the colonizer’s advantage.
 Methods of control vary and can include establishing dominance through military threat or force, economic dependency, or political manipulation, not just for resource extraction but for broader strategic and geopolitical interests.

 Colonial powers often justified their expansion with notions of racial superiority and civilizing missions, claiming they were bringing enlightenment and progress to “Brutal” peoples.
 While imperialism did not always involve colonization.
 It still often carried an attitude of superiority, with the imperial power imposing its will.